Originally posted on April 24, 2012.

-People who know me outside the internet knows how miserable this diet must’ve made me feel.
+People who know me offline knows how miserable this diet must’ve made me feel.
 Surprisingly, by the 4th day, I felt great.
 I have more energy.
 I didn’t crave for bread or rice and I didn’t need coffee to start my day.

 The most astonishing thing was one I didn’t expect: I felt like I wanted to continue on with a diet that’s similar to the detox diet.

 I researched about it a little more and found out about the caveman diet (aka Paleo Diet).
 Here’s an excerpt of an article from nerdfitness.com:

 “Back in the day, grains weren’t part of our diet.
 We ate what we could hunt or find – meats, fish, nuts, leafy greens, regional veggies, some tubers and roots, occasional berries or seasonal fruits, and seeds that other animals hadn’t decimated.
 Grains came around extremely late in our development cycle and have been causing problems ever since.”